-Seattle Nursing Home Abuse Lawyers
+Seattle Nursing Home Abuse Attorneys

 What is commonly referred to as the "Baby Boom" includes Americans born, roughly, between the years 1946 and 1964.
 Until recently, Baby Boomers represented the largest segment of the U.S. population.
-The oldest of this group have now entered retirement, and the youngest are expected to follow in the next 15 to 20 years.
+The oldest members of this group have now entered retirement, and the youngest are expected to follow in the next 15 to 20 years.
 What this means, overall, is that a large segment of our population has become, or will soon become, senior citizens.
-This means that the number of people entering nursing homes and other assisted living facilities are going to be growing for some time.
+This means that the number of people entering nursing homes and other assisted living facilities is going to be growing for some time.

 Tragically, many older people in such facilities are subject to various types of cruelty and abuse.
 If you suspect that a loved one living in one of these institutions is being abused or exploited in any way, shape, or form, you need to take action by contacting authorities and seeking the representation of a skilled elder abuse attorney.
 The Seattle injury attorneys of Hardwick & Pendergast, P.S. have dedicated the last four decades to fighting for injury victims of all types, winning their clients substantial settlements.
-To find out how we can help you and your family, call (888) 228-3860 for a free consultation.
+To find out how we can help you and your family, call (425) 228-3860 or toll-free at (888) 228-3860 for a free consultation.

 The Centers for Disease Control and Prevention defines elder abuse as "any abuse and neglect of persons age 60 and older by a caregiver or another person in a relationship involving an expectation of trust."
 Elder abuse can take many forms, including: